fast050/RecyclerView_PlayGround/README.md

 # RecyclerView_PlayGround
 Learn to work with customized recycler view :

-- Swipe gestures change the background and draw the icon.
+- Swipe gestures to change the background and draw the icon.
+- Drag gesture to change the order of the list